 Similar to sharks, relative catches of rays in numbers of individuals (i.e., scaled catch with the average equal to 1) by set type for large purse-seine vessels are provided in Figure J-4b.
 As with the reported observed catch (Figure J-4a), ray relative catches were highly variable with no apparent trends, and peaks of relatively high catches were not consistent between species and set type.

-The spatial distribution of catches (5°x5° grid cells) was greatest for pelagic stingray with most catches occurring primarily in floating-object sets south of ~5°N and east of 120°W and in dolphin sets north of 5°N for 2023, while catches for the 5-year average (2018-2022) by set type were variable (Figure J-4c).
-Minimal catches of the spinetail manta, smoothtail manta and giant manta were observed across space and time with most catches being less than 5 individuals per spatial area.
+The spatial distribution of catches (5°x5° grid cells) was greatest for pelagic stingray with variability in catches by set type.
+Most catches occurred primarily in floating-object sets south of 5°N and east of 120°W, in dolphin sets north of the equator, and in unassociated tuna school sets along the coast of South America for the 5-year average (2019-2023).
+In 2024, the highest catches occurred in unassociated sets along the coast of South America and in dolphin sets in the Sea of Cortez (Figure J-4c).
+Minimal catches (<5 individuals) of the giant manta were observed across space and time while catches of the spinetail (primarily <30 individuals) and smoothtail (primarily <50 individuals) manta occurred in coastal areas.
+Catches of the spinetail manta occurred in dolphin sets off the coast of central America and mostly in unassociated sets off the coast of South America during both time periods.
+Catches of the smoothtail manta occurred in unassociated sets in the Sea of Cortez in both time periods with greater catches in the 5-year average, primarily in dolphin sets along the coast of central America in both time periods, and in unassociated sets off the coast of South America in 2024.

-For the small purse-seine vessel fishery, the limited observer data available for 2023 showed floating-object sets contained the largest numbers of individual ray species, including the pelagic stingray (n=30), followed by the Chilean devil ray (n=13) and the spinetail manta (n=6), while the number of other rays were <5 (Table J-8).
+For the small purse-seine vessel fishery, the limited observer data available for 2024 showed floating-object sets contained the largest numbers of individual ray species, including the pelagic stingray (n=31), followed by the spinetail manta (n=11), Chilean devil ray (n=9) and the smoothtail manta (n=6) while the number of other rays were $\leq 2$ (Table J-8).

-The minimal data available from the reported longline observer dataset for 2022 (see section 2.2. for data gaps and BYC-10 INF-D) showed that the most interactions were with the pelagic stingray (Pteroplatytrygon violacea) (4,327 individuals) with 3,936 (91%) of these interactions resulting in mortalities, followed by unidentified manta rays (Mobula spp.) with 74 interactions (73 mortalities, 99%), giant manta with 41 interactions (36 mortalities, 88%), and the spinetail manta (2 interactions, no mortalities) (Table J-5b).
+The minimal data available from the reported longline observer dataset for 2023 (see section 2.2. for data gaps and BYC-10 INF-D) showed that the most interactions were with the pelagic stingray (Pteroplatytrygon violacea) (3,832 individuals) with 3,634 (95%) of these interactions resulting in mortalities, followed by unidentified rays and skates (Rajiiformes.) with 6 interactions (1 mortality, 17%), giant manta with 4 interactions (3 mortalities, 75%), and unidentified manta rays, Mobulidae (4 interactions, 4 mortalities) and Mobula spp.
+(1 interaction1, 1 mortality) (Table J-5b).